Optical tweezers assisted coupling of nematic droplets to gold nanoparticle cluster: effect on whispering gallery modes: Results and discussion

 Compared to previously published plasmonic tuning values for solid microresonators, this value is two orders of magnitude higher \cite{kang2017plasmon}.
 More importantly, the spectral shift exceeds the free spectral range, meaning that the resonance wavelength can be shifted to any value.
 Comparing the tuning range with other techniques, Dhara et al. \cite{venkitesh2024two} recently have shown a blue shift due to a decrease in the effective refractive index value of liquid crystal droplets in an externally applied electric field.
 M. Humar et al. \cite{humar2009electrically} first showed that the tunability of liquid crystal droplets exceeds the free spectral range (FSR) in an external electric field.
 Kim et al. \cite{kang2017plasmon} report a 0.011 nm red shift of the TM modes of WGM resonances at a 1310 nm excitation wavelength by repetitively coupling a 200 \(\mu\)m diameter solid microcavity to a 50 nm height with a 300 nm diameter single nanodisk on top of a 10 nm gold film and a 0.036 nm red shift for a double nanodisk.
 This indicated that upon increasing the number of nanodisks of similar size, the localisation of the field enhances, and a greater magnitude of shift is observed.
+We have included a table for a quantitative comparison summarising the magnitude of plasmonic tuning observed in solid versus liquid crystal microresonators, provided in supplementry information S14.